-What we understand so far for EEA countries
+What we understand for EEA countries

-Selling something in-app with a price greater than €30 such as a yearly subscription may be tricky as there's one more step in your sales funnel.
-Instead of just confirming transaction with Face/Touch ID, user must confirm it with the bank.
+Selling something in-app with a price greater than €30, such as a yearly subscription, may be tricky as there's one more step in your sales funnel.
+Instead of just confirming the transaction with Face/Touch ID, the user must confirm it with the bank.

-- Reduce a price for yearly subscriptions.
+- Reduce the price for yearly subscriptions.

 - Show different options for users from EEA countries.

-- Use Adapty A/B testing solution for targeting.
-Exclude EEA countries for expensive purchases
+- Use Adapty A/B testing solution for targeting; exclude EEA countries for expensive purchases

 Flow experience for purchases that are eligible for SCA will provide more barriers for users to complete the transaction.
 Fortunately, SCA-eligible purchase can be regarded as a ‘deferred’ purchase, and there are ways to make the experience smoother.

 - Listen for subscription status changes and broadcast those changes to the app;